-Handling of GoToR, URI and SubmitForm actions
+6.5.3 Handling of GoToR, GoToE, URI and SubmitForm actions

-While permitted to be present in a conforming file, there are three types of actions for which a conforming interactive reader shall provide special treatment - the GoToR, the URI and the SubmitForm actions.
-The conforming interactive reader shall provide a mechanism to display the F and D keys of a GoToR action dictionary, the URI key of a URI action dictionary, and the F key of a SubmitForm action dictionary.
+While permitted to be present in a conforming file, there are four types of actions for which a conforming interactive reader shall provide special treatment: the GoToR, GoToE, URI and SubmitForm actions.
+The conforming interactive reader shall provide a mechanism to display the F and D keys of a GoToR or GoToE action dictionary, the URI key of a URI action dictionary, and the F key of a SubmitForm action dictionary.

-In addition, since the actual invocation of these three actions by conforming interactive readers involves the locating of and interacting with other files that might or might not be conforming, the reader may choose to not allow the actual invocation of these actions.
+In addition, since the actual invocation of these four actions by a conforming interactive reader involves the locating of and interacting with other files that may or may not be conforming, the reader may choose to not allow the actual invocation of these actions.

-For purposes of archival disclosure of the complete information content of conforming files, it is important for interactive readers to provide some mechanism to expose the destination of such actions.
+NOTE For purposes of archival disclosure of the complete information content of conforming files, it is important for interactive readers to provide some mechanism to expose the destination of such actions.
 However, this part of ISO 19005 does not prescribe any specific behaviour or the technical implementation details that interactive readers might use to meet these functional requirements.